hashgraph/stablecoin-studio/contracts/README.md

 > it can be easily done from the CLI and/or UI of the project, for more information on that check their respective README.md

 These are the steps the creation method will perform when creating a new stable coin:
-- Deploy **Stable Coin Proxy Admin smart contract** (*HederaERC20ProxyAdmin.sol*).
+- Deploy **Stable Coin Proxy Admin smart contract** (from the Open Zeppelin library).
 - Transfer the Stable Coin Proxy Admin ownership to the sender account.
-- Deploy **Stable Coin Proxy smart contract** (*HederaERC20Proxy.sol*) setting the implementation contract (*The HederaERC20 contract's address you provided as an input argument) and the admin (*Stable Coin Proxy Admin smart contract*).
+- Deploy **Stable Coin Proxy smart contract** (from the Open Zeppelin library) setting the implementation contract (*The HederaERC20 contract's address you provided as an input argument) and the admin (*Stable Coin Proxy Admin smart contract*).
-- Initilaizing the Stable Coin Proxy.
+- Initializing the Stable Coin Proxy.
 The initialization will create the underlying token.
 - Associating the Token to the deploying account.

 # Upgrade